Dianne Dillon-Ridgley, Chair

-As Director of Programs for the Fund for Global Human Rights, Mr. Mattingly is responsible for oversight, coordination, and integration of human rights grant-making in six regions around the world.
+As Vice President for Programs for the Fund for Global Human Rights, Mr. Mattingly is responsible for oversight, coordination, and integration of human rights grant-making in six regions around the world.
 Since joining the Fund in 2005, Mr. Mattingly has managed grants programs for frontline groups based in Latin America, North Africa, and West Africa; coordinated an initiative to strengthen the capacity of Mexican activists to promote public policies that expand human rights protections; and developed the Fund's grant-making strategy to challenge rights abuses related to sexual orientation and gender identity.

 Katharine Redford is the co-Founder and US Office Director of EarthRights International (ERI), a non-profit group of activists and lawyers with expertise in human rights.
 She also serves as an adjunct professor of law at both UVA and the Washington College of Law at American University.

 Dr. Young is an Environmental Science Consultant who provides advice regarding ecological risk assessment, water quality, and science policy to the nonprofit and commercial sectors.
 She currently holds a gubernatorial appointment to the San Francisco Regional Water Quality Control Board and is the Board’s Vice-Chair.
 Dr. Young also has served as a member of the U.S. EPA’s Science Advisory Board, on committees of the National Research Council, and boards of environmental organizations.